-Power of Attorney in the UK, or Lasting Power of Attorney (LPA) as it is formally known, is a legal document which enables a nominated party (usually a family member) to make decisions on a person’s behalf should they lack mental capacity at any time.
+A power of attorney in the UK in 2018 is a legal document which enables a nominated party (usually a family member) to make decisions on a person’s behalf should they lack mental capacity at any time.

 Although generally it is associated with finances (enabling the nominated party to withdraw funds and carry out banking and other financial responsibilities on behalf of the individual) there are actually two types of Lasting Power of Attorney in the UK.

 One does cover the above, including the selling of property and guarding of assets, and the other covers health and care decisions – More information on this below.